 Once we start reversing our old habitual pattern of blaming and avoiding what we fear, something remarkable will begin to happen.
 Little by little, accompanied by quite a bit of stumbling, our soul substance will start to change.
 Our inner climate will shift.
 The old stuck way will lose its binding power.
 Just by seeing ourselves in the grip of it, it will loosen.

-We’ll still sense this level on which we are anxious, tortured and numb, hopeless and twisted in pain.
-But we’ll start to feel another level of reality underneath this current one.
-There is another state beyond the one we’re on.
+We’ll still sense this level on which we are anxious, tortured, numb, hopeless and twisted in pain.
+But we’ll start to feel another level of reality, underneath this current one.
+There is another state beyond the unpleasant one we’re on.
 The ego-centered level we’re on—where we alternate between twisted anxiety and hopelessness, on the one hand, and feeling numb and lifeless on the other—is not the only level of reality there is.